-Electronic Health Records (EHRs) have become essential infrastructure for nonprofits and community health centers.
+Electronic Health Records (EHRs) have become essential infrastructure for healthcare organizations and community clinics.
 More than just a digital upgrade, the right EHR solution supports smarter care coordination, improves data transparency, and ensures compliance—all while maximizing limited resources.
 For organizations serving diverse and often underserved populations, EHR systems directly influence health equity, funding eligibility, and long-term outcomes.
-With the right tools in place, nonprofits can deliver personalized care at scale, streamline reporting for grants, and demonstrate measurable community impact.
+With the right tools in place, healthcare organizations and community clinics can deliver personalized care at scale, streamline reporting for grants, and demonstrate measurable impact on patient outcomes and community health.

 Community health clinics often deal with complex patient needs—from chronic illnesses to behavioral health and SDOH (social determinants of health).
 EHRs ensure that providers: